Technical documentation - Yacana 0.2.0

 str |

 Name of the agent.
 Can be used during conversations.
+Use something short and meaningful that doesn't contradict the system prompt.

 |